Section 3313.642 | Materials for course of instruction.

 A board that is required to transfer records under division (D) of this section may request a copy of any order regarding the child's custody or placement issued pursuant to a complaint filed under section 2151.27 of the Revised Code.
 However, a board shall not withhold records required to be transferred under that division pending receipt of a copy of the order.

-(E) Each board of education annually shall report to the department of education the number of pupils for whom the board sends transcripts under division (D) of this section and the total amount of unpaid fees lost due to compliance with that division.
+(E) Each board of education annually shall report to the department of education and workforce the number of pupils for whom the board sends transcripts under division (D) of this section and the total amount of unpaid fees lost due to compliance with that division.

 (F) As used in this section: